martinprest/mp-psion-org-datapak-tool/README.md

 Building
 ========

+Libraries required:

+official raspberry pi picosdk at https://github.com/raspberrypi/pico-sdk

+blackjetrock's SD card library at https://github.com/blackjetrock/ajm-no-OS-FatFS-SD-SPI-RPi-Pico

-The firmware directory has the files required for building the code but they are configured for my file system structure.
+The firmware directory has the files required for building the code but CMakeLists.txt is configured for a particular file system structure.
-They will have to be altered to match the location of your SDK, where the FAT FS library used will have to be located.
+This will have to be altered to match the location of your SDK and FAT FS SD card libraries are located.

+First fix errors in CMakeLists.txt (should only be directories, the location of the pico SDK and FAT FS library)

-Set the PICO_SDK_DIR environment variable to point to the Pico SDK directory:
+You can set the environment variable PICO_SDK_PATH using export, but it is also set in CMakeLists.txt export PICO_SDK_PATH="[where the Pico SDK is]"

-export PICO_SDK_DIR="[where the Pico SDK is]"

-create a 'build' directory in the 'firmware' directory and run: cmake ..
+create a 'build' directory in the 'firmware' directory:

-then fix errors (should only be directories, probably the location of the FAT FS library in CMakeLists.txt)

-Then :
+mkdir build

+cd build
+cmake ..

+Then, still in build directory:

 make